bachya/cliutils/README.md

 ### Adding Data to Sections

-There are two ways data can be managed in `configurator`: via its `@data` property or via some magic methods; your call:
+There are two ways data can be managed in a `Configurator`: via its `@data` property or via some magic methods; your call:

 ```Ruby
 configuration.data[:user_data].merge!({ username: 'bob', age: 45 })